chrisant996/clink/docs/clink.md

 ### The master history file

-When the `history.saved` setting is enabled, then the command history is loaded and saved as follows (or when the setting is disabled, then it isn't saved between sessions).
+When the `history.save` setting is enabled, then the command history is loaded and saved as follows (or when the setting is disabled, then it isn't saved between sessions).

 Every time a new input line starts, Clink reloads the master history list and prunes it not to exceed the `history.max_lines` setting.